Master of Guidance and Counselling

 - Social Welfare Practice with Children and Families

-- Each 3 credit point subject requires a minimum of 130 hours of study time per trimester including one 25-hour intensive contact block.
+- Each 3 credit point subject requires a minimum of 130 hours of study time per trimester.

-- Practicum consists of 130 hours of practice (100 hours minimum face-to-face counselling) over a period of 2 trimesters.
+- Practicum consists of 130 hours of practice (100 hours minimum face-to-face counselling) over a period of two trimesters.

 - Students are supported in sourcing and making arrangements for practicum placements.
 The University meets the cost of 10 hours of professional Supervisory support in keeping with ethical codes and requirements.

-- This 100 hours of direct Counselling needs to be ethically supported by a minimum of 10 hours of individual Supervision provided by a Registered SAC Supervisor or a practitioner of equivalent standing.
+- This 100 hours of direct Counselling needs to be ethically supported by a minimum of 10 hours of individual Supervision provided by a SAC Registered Counsellor or a practitioner of equivalent standing.
 Along with this, there is a further 20 hours requirement representing Counselling ‘related’ activity such as Practicum report writing or involvement in formal team or training meetings etc.

 Students may be granted advanced standing if, in addition to meeting the entry requirements, they can provide evidence of relevant work experience.